Aleksandar15/Cars-Club-backend-reminders/README.md

 ##### Further plans (_reminders for me_) in a longer explanation:
 5. A technical plan from now for in the future is: to have me fetch information from a user like: 1.
 Name; 2.
 E-mail.
  - A good possibility would be to have a User Profile Picture that they may change it from this section.
+   - Edit password may be cool feature to have, but I must think about the security of such an action.
+(May write a list of options sometimes soon.)